 In reality, developing a successful development team is often more complicated than it appears.
 When a team member trusts other team members’ abilities to achieve common objectives, it’s easier to be more productive.
-Software development project fails soon due to lack of team and individual confidence in the project success.
+Software development project fails soon due to a lack of team and individual confidence in the project’s success.

 This article will explore how to build a successful development team from scratch by learning about specific approaches and best development practices for finding the right talents and project management skills.
 Stay tuned!

 Software Development Team